 Generally speaking, we are responsible for defects in materials and workmanship.
 You are responsible for maintenance related items.
-Please refer to your Warranty for more specific information.
+Please refer to this Warranty Handbook for more specific information.

 QUESTIONS CONCERNING EXTERIOR ITEMS

 1. Will my exterior concrete crack, settle, or deteriorate?